TykTechnologies/tyk-docs-hugo/tyk-docs/content/release-notes/pump-1.8.md

 For MongoDB v5 and v6 users, please [set mongo driver type](https://github.com/TykTechnologies/tyk-pump#driver-type) to `mongo-go`.

-From 1.8.1, the default MongoDB driver it use is from [mgo](https://github.com/go-mgo/mgo).
-This is to align with default MongoDB driver of other Tyk components.
+From pump v1.8.1, the default MongoDB driver it uses is [mgo](https://github.com/go-mgo/mgo).
+This is to align with the default MongoDB driver of other Tyk components.
 This driver supports MongoDB versions up to v4.
-If you are using later version of MongoDB v5 or MongoDB v6, please [follow this guide to update the driver type](https://github.com/TykTechnologies/tyk-pump#driver-type) to [mongo-go](https://github.com/mongodb/mongo-go-driver).
+If you are using a later version of MongoDB v5 or MongoDB v6, please [follow this guide to update the driver type](https://github.com/TykTechnologies/tyk-pump#driver-type) to [mongo-go](https://github.com/mongodb/mongo-go-driver).
 {{< /note >}}

 ### Changelog